 More people are discovering for themselves the benefits of working while traveling and are striving to replace old-fashioned work models with more flexibility and work-life balance.
-In recent years a whole community has formed around these ideas and continues to grow in the form of co-working spaces, conferences, and of course online hangouts, where people exchange common experiences and address the daily challenges of life as a digital nomad.
+In recent years a whole community has formed around these ideas.
+And it continues to grow in the form of co-working spaces, conferences, and of course online hangouts.
+There, people exchange common experiences and address the daily challenges of life as a digital nomad.
 Curious to know where the movement is headed, we interviewed 9 travel bloggers and freelancers about their experiences and ideas.

 What kind of visions stand behind this new life style and what potential does it have for social and environmental questions?
 With some practical ideas in the second part of the article we would like to start an open discussion in which everybody is welcome to join.
 Because a movement is only what we make it!

 In the following article we call all those people digital nomads, who are working location independent and digital.
 We’re extremely happy to be digital nomads ourselves.
 We work in different countries and love the fact that we are able to follow our profession wherever we go.
 Nevertheless, with the rapid growth of the movement, we also find it important and interesting to practice a little more self-awareness and reflect on aspects beyond personal fulfillment and independence.
 How can we as digital nomads live in a way that not only benefits ourselves, but also the people and environments we deal with everyday, all around the world?

 So we have come up with some thoughts on the matter and interviewed some other online entrepreneurs, travel bloggers, and interesting people from within the movement:

 Anja, web designer & blogger at her project Wilma in der Wurmkiste